- The definition of a syllable is a part of a word that is pronounced with one uninterrupted sound.

 An example of syllable is "kit" in the word kitchen.

-Origin: Middle English sillable from Old French sillabe from Classical Latin syllaba from Glassical Greek syllabē, a syllable, lit., that which holds together from syllambanein, to join < syn-, together + lambanein, to hold < IE base *(s)lagw-, to grasp from source latch
+Origin: Middle English sillable from Old French sillabe from Classical Latin syllaba from Glassical Greek syllabē, a syllable, literally , that which holds together from syllambanein, to join from syn-, together plush lambanein, to hold from Indo-European base an unverified form (s)lagw-, to grasp from source latch